-Other local/regional/state/federal planning efforts considered when preparing the Plan
+Other local/regional/state/federal nlanning efforts considered when preparing the Plan Other Iocal i cgional state, ieueral Pranning chior to constact ca when preparing the rian

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 2014 State of Homelessness Report for the Seven-County Denver Metropolitan Area Prepared by the Metro Denver Homeless Initiative Metro Denver Homeless Initiative The State of Homelessness Report identifies the extent of homelessness in metro Denver by county.
 It characterizes the homeless population in terms of chronic homelessness, family type, and veteran status.
 It also discusses factors contributing to homelessness.
 This report informs Strategic Plan priorities and strategy related to homelessness.
 Metropolitan Denver Homeless Initiative Continuum of Care Consolidated Application (FY 2015) Prepared by the Metro Denver Homeless Imitative Metro Denver Homeless Initiative MDHI's CoC application identifies policies and practices related to homelessness and organizations that provide homeless services and housing.
 This report informed the Market Analysis and the Strategic Plan homelessness strategy.
 Commerce City Housing Authority Strategic Plan (October 2011) Prepared by the Commerce City Housing Authority Commerce City Housing Authority The Commerce City Housing Authority identifies five goals that directly overlap with the Strategic Plan, including: (1) Preserve and enhance the number of quality affordable homes; (2) Examine opportunities for new affordable housing development in all areas; (3) Develop additional services and opportunities to promote self- sufficiency for residents; (4) Work with partners to develop and meet common affordable housing goals; and (5) Continually strive for an excellent and professional Housing Authority.